Just made it to a few sessions this year at South by Southwest, but they were good ones. If you’d like to catch up, here are the notes I took:

 Create simple user stories with links to details.

 Do you have to let go of perfection to be agile?
-Just remember it’s not about perfect deliverables, it’s about a highly usable product.
+Just remember it’s not about perfect deliverables, it’s about a highly usable product, if you’re business invests in an end user experience monitoring system, the data received will lead you to know your customers better and how liked your product truly is.

 Here are the slides from this talk on doing IA in an agile environment.